watson-developer-cloud/language-translator-nodejs/README.md

   You can translate either by letting the service identify the source language or by selecting a source language and then by selecting a target language, and a business domain.
 Domain translation is linguistically targeted these business domains:
   * *The News domain* - targeted at news articles and transcripts, it translates English to and from Arabic, Brazilian Portuguese, French, Italian, or Spanish.
 It also translates Spanish to and from French.
   * *The Conversational domain* - targeted at conversational colloquialisms, it translates English to and from Arabic, Brazilian Portuguese, French, Italian, or Spanish.
-  * *The Patent domain* - targeted at technical and legal terminology, it translates Brazilian Portuguese, Chinese, Korean, or Spanish to English.
+  * *The Patent domain* - targeted at technical and legal terminology, it translates Brazilian Portuguese, Chinese, or Spanish to English.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.